-- For first year enrolled in project level: Exhibit a binder portfolio highlighting at least three activities from the project manual.
-Show basic activities and anything that extended lessons. - For second and third years at project level: Include everything from earlier years' work and add section highlighting at least four additional activities per year.
+For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
+Show basic activities and anything that extended lessons.
+For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showcasing at least four additional activities per year.